 Rumour has it that she’s weird because she travels solo.

-*raises my hand*.
+*Raises my hand*.
 Me.
-And at least a few friends who do (but are not shouting about it the way I do, lololl).
+I’ve spent time in Bangkok, Chiang Mai and Stockholm, all solo.
+And at least a few friends who travel overseas on their own too (but are not shouting about solo travel the way I do, lololl).

 1. She travels solo because she has no friends / partners.